| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 What is a Healthy Lunch Box to Kids?

-The components of a healthy lunch box to kids are whole-grain base, source of protein, vegetables, fruit and sufficient fluidity.
-It must give 30-40 percent of daily nutritional requirement, school friendly and easy to consume.
+A healthy lunch box for kids should include the whole-grain base diet, many sources of protein, green leafy vegetables, fruits with sufficient fluid diet.
+This should provide about 30-40 percent of daily nutritional requirement of children, school friendly and easy to consume.

 School going children to be supported with balanced nutrition: